 http://video.google.com/videoplay?docid=-8777247135013651124&hl=en

-At this time it was necessary to use a shortcut to insert all clips, you can now press tab to insert a matching clip name.
+At this time it was necessary to use a user-configured keyboard shortcut to insert all clips, you can now simply press tab after typing the clip shortcut to insert the matching clip.

 Placeholders allow you to jump through interesting points in the clip after inserting it, and also allow you to copy text into multiple places in the Clip.